addauda/bubble-rewards-storefront-api/README.md

 ## Endpoints
 ---
-**validateCode** - checks to see whether a coupon code or instagram account name is valid
+**validate** - checks to see whether a coupon code or instagram account name is valid

 | Verb | Endpoint |
 | ----------- | ----------- |